Maloluwa/Where-Environment-Meets-Disease/README.md

 This analysis serves as a **starting point** for understanding the spatial epidemiology of malaria in Nigeria, with temperature as the environmental proxy.

 ---
+## ✅ Recommendations

+### Policy Recommendations

+**1. Prioritise Vector Control in High-Burden Northern States** States like Kebbi (75.6%), Yobe (62.5%), and Zamfara (59.7%) urgently need scaled-up vector control measures.
+Evidence from Nigeria's National Malaria Elimination Programme supports expanding Indoor Residual Spraying (IRS) and achieving universal coverage of Long Lasting Insecticidal Nets (LLINs) across high-burden northern states, where seasonal malaria transmission is most intense between April and October.

+**2. Expand Seasonal Malaria Chemoprevention (SMC)** Mathematical modelling of Nigeria's 2021–2025 National Malaria Strategic Plan projects the greatest reduction in malaria burden when SMC is expanded significantly beyond its current reach.
+Given the strong north-south prevalence gradient identified in this analysis, SMC expansion should be prioritised in the North-West and North-East geopolitical zones.

+**3. Strengthen Healthcare Infrastructure in High-Temperature, High-Prevalence Zones** The High–High clusters identified in the bivariate analysis (states with both high temperature and high malaria prevalence) indicate areas where healthcare access is most critical.
+Increasing diagnostic equipment and primary health facility coverage in these zones would improve early case detection and reduce progression to severe malaria.

+### Research Recommendations

+**4. Incorporate Additional Environmental Variables** Future analysis should extend beyond temperature to include rainfall, humidity, and proximity to water bodies — all of which influence mosquito breeding habitats.
+A multivariate spatial model would produce a more comprehensive picture of environmental drivers of malaria in Nigeria.

+**5. Investigate the Borno Anomaly at a Finer Scale** Borno's unusually low malaria prevalence (18.6%) despite high temperatures is a compelling outlier worth deeper investigation.
+A local government area (LGA)-level analysis incorporating security data, population displacement, and healthcare access could help explain this pattern and inform targeted interventions in conflict-affected regions.

+---

 ## 👤 About the Author